 How to optimize end-of-course surveys

 To increase the student response rate, consider using online course evaluations.
 Online evaluations are more accessible to a range of students, as they can complete surveys outside of class time.
-They also help to reduce the cost of printing paper evaluation forms.
-Further, online course evaluations allow faculty and administrators to receive information faster and identify trends more efficiently.
+They also help reduce the cost of printing paper evaluation forms.
+Further, online course evaluations allow faculty and administrators to receive information and identify trends more efficiently.